 As applications arrive, automate your system to confirm receipt and provide a timeline for when they can expect further communication.
 Once you’ve decided on the selections, ensure timely follow-up emails to both accepted and declined applicants.

 The welcome campaign is your first official communication with your newest advocates.
 Get them excited!
 You’ll want to check out: Blueprint for an Unforgettable Welcome Campaign.

 From the day they join the program, greet the latest advocates.
 Provide people with information about the program.
 Let them know their first task or job.
 Briefly describe the campaign, identify the goals, and what they get for participating.

-Starting your new program from scratch is an enormous undertaking.
-The purpose of this brand ambassador program template is to help shorten your learning curve and provide the process to get you up and running quickly.
+Starting your new program from scratch is an enormous job.
+The purpose of this brand ambassador template is to help shorten your learning curve and provide the process to get you up and running quickly.

-It’s common for companies to experiment with ambassador marketing.
+It’s common for companies to experiment with marketing initiatives.
 However, they often become overwhelmed with the tasks and requirements.
 It doesn’t take long to discover it is too much work for them to maintain and scale.

 Managing all the campaign KPIs without an automated solution is messy and tricky.
-Additionally, things get even more challenging when determining the ROI for ambassador marketing programs by hand.
+Additionally, things get even more challenging when determining the ROI by hand.
 The telltale symptoms are two screens with hundreds of windows active and hours spent entering data into an enormous spreadsheet.

 Frequently brands are forced to ask influencers to submit screenshots of their social posts and metrics.
 Not very professional or efficient.
 Experts like Roster offer specialized software and features that help companies start entirely new ambassador programs in a few days.
-Also, most brands spend just two or three hours a week managing their programs and scaling their ambassador marketing.
-You can see how it works by signing up below for a custom demo.
+Also, most brands spend just two or three hours a week managing and scaling their programs.
+You can see how it works by scheduling a demo.
+We’d love to chat!